China-Europe

 Policy makers will face challenging scenarios and unknown perspectives to overcome the traditional development models.

-Each local development strategy must be tailor made and tuned taking into account specific geographical conditions, heritages, economic and social roles, for shaping new economic growth models, industrial mechanisms, financial approaches and city governance schemes, with the aim of:
+Each local development strategy must be tailor made and tuned taking into account specific geographical conditions, heritages, economic and social roles, for shaping new economic growth models, industrial mechanisms, financial approaches and city governance schemes, with the aim at preserve our planet then people health meanwhile creating new jobs with higher productivity and value added.

 • Switching perspectives from Quantity to Quality targets